If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 The handle adjusts from 48 inches to 57 inches, giving you good reach when drilling through deep ice.

+This auger comes in 4, 5, 6 and 8 inch models.
 If you’re after larger fish, we recommend you go for the 8″ model.
 The 6″ will do for perch and walleye.
 It tends to catch at the end of the hole but it’s nothing that would steer us away from using this hand ice auger again.

 Pair this with a drill and you save a ton over electric, propane and gas augers.